 You’ll be able to mount it in no time and experience top-notch video and image quality.
 Combine that with a great aerial platform and you’re going to be making professional-looking footage before you know it.
 So, with this in mind, let’s go through some of the best drones that work with GoPro cameras.
 But, before that, why don’t we first take a closer look at what exactly are they all about!

 Can all drones carry a GoPro?

-Another thing you should consider is this – regular anti-vibration mounts aren’t as good as fully fledged gimbal stabilization systems.
-So, even if your drone can takeoff with a GoPro, it still doesn’t mean you’ll get a good experience with it.
+Another thing you should consider is this – regular anti-vibration mounts aren’t as good as fully-fledged gimbal stabilization systems.
+So, even if your drone can take off with a GoPro, it still doesn’t mean you’ll get a good experience with it.
 If that’s the case, then you should really consider getting a new drone.
-Don’t worry though, there are several budget options available which won’t take out too much money out of your pockets.
+Don’t worry though, there are several budget options available that won’t take too much money out of your pockets.
 For now, let’s take an in-depth look at gimbals vs mounts so you can better understand the topic before jumping to the drones list!

 Frequently asked questions :

 Table: Drones For GoPro

 |8.
 Ionic Stratus||150m||10min||See price now|